abhidhillon94/word-play/README.md

     - Word definition should retrieved from https://dictionaryapi.dev/

 ## Technologies used
-- MongoDb for persistant storage.
+- MongoDb for persistent storage.
 - Elasticsearch to index the data that can be searched.
 - Python for the backend.
 Libraries and dependencies are listed:
     - Flask to run the HTTP server